akincm/duplic/README.md

 Usage: duplic [OPTION]...
 [DIRECTORY]

+Example `duplic -m cmp -a move /home/user/Documents`

--m  --method {compare,icmp,compare_then_delete,compare_dirs}  method to use
+-m  --method                method to use See METHODS

+-a  --action                action to take after finding redundant files <move,delete,print>

 -h  --help                  display this help and exit

---version                   output version information and exit
+-v  --version               output version information and exit

 METHODS
 cmp: Uses the python filecmp module to compare duplicate files.

 icmp: Only compares files with same file extensions.

-compare_then_delete: Deletes redundant files (The file which is outermost in filesystem are kept).
+(Time efficient)

-compare_dirs: Checks for redundant directories and moves them to a directory named MOVED inside the main directory
+dirs: Checks for redundant directories and moves them to a directory named `MOVED` inside the main directory

-[Please not that you need to mention compare_then_delete or compare_dirs explicitly to run them]